Is Black Still a Trendy Hardware Finish for 2025?

 Why?

-Because if you take away the decor and some design features, it’s a regular home, one that’s styled based on current trends or a homeowner’s personal tastes.
+If you remove the decor and some design features, it’s a regular home, one that’s styled based on current trends or a homeowner’s personal tastes.
 Insert new trends or new owners, and it can be hard to transition from the last ‘best thing since sliced bread’ into something new.

-Giving yourself some FLEXIBILITY with your metal finishes, rather than committing to one finish EVERYWHERE will give you (or a new homeowner) flexibility in the future.
+Giving yourself some flexibility (when using black) rather than committing to one finish everywhere will give you (or a new homeowner) future flexibility.

 How do you give yourself flexibility when it comes to metal finishes?
 You make a plan, starting with mixing metals.